This Notice to Tenant after Entering Premises under CRAR can be used in

 have been made to the CRAR regime in response to the Covid-19 pandemic.

-Until 23 August 2020, the procedure may only be used where there are at
+From 29 September 2020, the procedure may only be used where there are

 When an enforcement agent has entered the tenant’s premises he must give